mui/mui-x/docs/data/date-pickers/rfc/calendar.md

    :::success
    The `calendarHeader` slot does not receive `currentMonth` as a prop but instead access it using `useCalendarContext()`.
-   That way, this components can be composed more freely, it now only has to be mounted inside `<Calendar.Root />`.
+   That way, the API is consistent with and without Material UI, and if we introduce a composable version with Material UI in the future it will work fine.
    :::

 2. Using the primitives exposed by `@base-ui-components/react-x-date-pickers/calendar`:

-   If the user wants to totally own the styling of this part of the UI (because he wants to build something really different from Material UI), he can use components like `<Calendar.FormattedValue />` only for this part of the UI while still using `@mui/x-date-pickers` for everything he doesn't want to deeply customize:
+   If the user wants to totally own the styling of this part of the UI (because the UI is really different from the default one), he can use components like `<Calendar.FormattedValue />` or `<Calendar.GoToMonth />` only for this part of the UI while still using `@mui/x-date-pickers` for everything he doesn't want to deeply customize:

    ```tsx
    import { Calendar } from '@base-ui-components/react-x-date-pickers/calendar';